Barbara Ryan: Storylines

 Later, the spector of James returned in the form of researcher Mick Dante.
 The much younger Mick was convinced that he was James Stenbeck.
 Though Mick tried to convince everyone that James had taken a youth serum developed by Dante, in reality, James had brainwashed Dante.
 After Dante turned himself in, Paul again declared that he wanted nothing from his father and gave the remainder of his fortune to Henry.
 Henry and Barbara fell into bed again and soon began relishing their commitment free affair.
 However, it didn’t take long for the pair to develop genuine feelings for each other.
 Unfortunately, Henry was torn between his feelings for Barbara and his newly returned, lover, Vienna.
-Vienna stunned Henry by proposing to him, and they made love.
+Vienna stunned Henry by proposing to him, and they had sex.
 When Henry told Barbara about it, she dumped him.
 Though he was seemingly committed to Vienna, Henry kissed Barbara when he learned that she was cancer-free.

 Afterwards, Barbara discovered that Vienna was trapping Henry into marriage by falsely claiming to be pregnant.
 Before she had a chance to interrupt the wedding, Barbara was chloroformed and held captive.
 Barbara’s captor turned out to be Gwen’s mother, Iris, who demanded bank codes from Barbara, and forced her to write a short note to ask her family to give her time alone.
 Upon seeing the note, Henry became convinced that Barbara had been kidnapped.
 Barbara discovered a walkie-talkie and somehow tuned the frequency to Jacob's baby monitor.
 As she hoped, Henry heard the message when he was babysitting Katie’s baby.
 Iris then relocated Barbara to the wine cellar at Fairwinds.
 Emily stumbled upon Barbara in the wine cellar.
 Iris tied Emily up and insinuated to Will and Gwen that Emily was behind Barbara's disappearance.
 Later, Henry caught Iris strutting around in Barbara's clothes and deduced that Iris had kidnapped Barbara and Emily.
 The family smelled smoke at Fairwinds and rescued Emily and Barbara from the cellar.
 Gwen detained Iris at the Lakeview bar, and the police arrested Iris.
 Barbara suddenly wanted nothing to do with Henry, who'd chosen Vienna over her, but after a poignant talk with Katie, Barbara accepted Henry's marriage proposal.
 Henry and Barbara received the cold shoulder when they announced their engagement to her sons, who were opposed to her marrying James Stenbeck's son.
 Henry withdrew his proposal, but Barbara insisted that genes wouldn't hold them back.
 When Paul learned that his mother had planned an impromptu wedding, he surprised the couple by gathering the family to witness the union.
 Later, Barbara decided to dissolve BRO so that she could concentrate on her new life with Henry.